Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil.md

 Setup is engaging and quick, with games ready in minutes, ensuring every session delivers nail-biting tension.
 The perfect one-shot system for players new to RPGs and great fast paced punchy action for the experienced.

-You can check out the [rules](/drawn-to-evil-rules) right now to learn how to play.
-Sign up to our mailing list to get access to the game as soon as possible!

-Print and Play & TableTop Simulator versions are available on request using the contact form on our home page.

 ![Player Cards](/img/drawn-to-evil/showcase.png)

 Players make a deck of cards that represent their character including personality traits, equipment, background and abilities.
 They then draw from their deck to determine the outcome of their actions.